ramazanCevik/staff-rostering/README.md

 important.
 To define the service level, the "percentage of calls answered within a specific time limit, or even 80% of calls in less than 20s, is used as the service level criterion.

+In this work, we utilized pyomo with gurobi backend.

 ## Model
 The problem is formulated by the authors as such (refer to the paper for further information):